Having issues printing labels from your Zebra printer? Try out the options below to troubleshoot and get your labels printing properly!

 2. If copy/paste "sudo cupsctl WebInterface=yes" in your Terminal returns with "Password (Key)",

-When asked for a username and password, this will be for the Admin user that the device was created by.
+When asked for a username and password, this will be for the Admin user.

 Go to System Preferences > Users & Groups > (Username = Admin / Password = device pw).